terry-wen/LiveMate/README.md

 ### Market Info

-#Competetitors:
+#Competitors:
     - Facebook (Artist Pages)
     - Craiglist (Swiss army knife of finding services)

-#What will LiveMate do that our Competetitors cannot?
+#What will LiveMate do that our Competitors cannot?
     - Hard to find performers by location on Facebook, no booking functionality.
     - Craiglist makes finding acts by location simple, however, there is no booking functionality.
-    - Furthermore, from a 'Performer' perspective, Craigslist makes creating a unique page hard (bio, music, images), something Facebook is great at. s
+    - Furthermore, from a 'Performer' perspective, Craigslist makes creating a unique page hard (bio, music, images), something Facebook is great at.